Arriving on Campus

 - Make changes in registered courses either to add or drop or change status

-- Last day to withdraw with a grade of “W,” Friday, March 17
+- Last day to withdraw from a fall course

 - View transcript and grades